 Learn About Maryland Food Stamps Requirements

-General requirements for food stamps eligibility in Maryland are primarily based on income and, depending on your circumstances, other factors about your household.
-For example, your employment status, age and/or disability status may play a role in determining your eligibility.
+General requirements for food stamps eligibility in Maryland are primarily based on income and other factors about your household, depending on your circumstances.
+For example, your employment status, ageor disability status may play a role in determining your eligibility.

 In addition to having a low income, your family must have a limited amount of resources in order to qualify.
 According to the food stamp income guidelines, resources can include things such as your bank account, cash on hand, savings bonds and other similar assets.
 On the other hand, certain types of resources are not counted when determining your SNAP eligibility in MD, such as your home, vehicles or retirement plans.

 In order to meet the food stamp qualifications, you also need to be a U.S. citizen or legal resident.
 If your household has a combination of citizens and non-citizens, the DHR will determine if the legally present family members can qualify for assistance.

 Before you can get SNAP assistance in Maryland, you may also need to register for work and/or meet other employment criteria.
 However, the exact work requirements vary depending on your age and disability status.
 In general, registering for work means that you agree to maintain a certain number of work hours, participate in job training and/or take any reasonable job offers that you receive while benefiting from the Food Supplement Program.

 In most cases, you will need to register for work if you are an able-bodied adult between 18 and 59 years of age.
 Different requirements apply if you are pregnant, have a disability or are already working enough hours to qualify.
 Obtain our free guide to learn more about the food stamp requirements.

 How to Apply for Food Stamps in Maryland